Exploratory Data Analysis (EDA)

 Univariate Analysis

-- It is quantitative data exploration we do at the beginning of any analysis.
+• It is quantitative data exploration that we do at the beginning of any analysis.

-- Summary statistics -Determines the value’s center and spread.
-Like mean, median, standard deviation, etc.
+1. Summary statistics -Determine the value’s center and spread.
+Like meanmedianstandard deviation, etc.

 Bivariate Analysis:

-- When the data set contains two variables and researchers aim to undertake comparisons between the two data set then Bivariate analysis is the right type of analysis technique.
+• When the data set contains two variables and researchers aim to undertake comparisons between the two data sets, then Bivariate analysis is the right type of analysis technique.

-- This step is performed when inputs and output are known.
+• This step is performed when the inputs and outputs are known.

 Multivariate Analysis